react-navigation/redux-helpers/README.md

 ```

 * Returns a middleware that can be applied to a Redux store.
 * Param `key` needs to be unique for the Redux store.
-Most people only have one store, so can use any string (eg. `"root"`), as long as it's consistent across all calls.
+Most people only have one store, so can use any string (eg. `"root"`), as long as it's consistent with the call to `reduxifyNavigator` below.
 * Param `navStateSelector` selects the navigation state from your store.

 ### `reduxifyNavigator` (required)